rocky-linux/documentation/docs/guides/security/authentication/active_directory_authentication.md

 Sometimes, the network service will start after SSSD, that cause trouble with authentication.

-No AD users will be able to connect until you restarted the service.
+No AD users will be able to connect until you restart the service.

 In that case, you will have to override the systemd's service file to manage this problem.